withstudiocms/studiocms.dev/src/content/blog/beta-8-release.md

 author: paul-valladares
 ---

 As we step into 2025, StudioCMS is excited to announce the release of version `0.1.0-beta.8`, a major milestone that builds on our progress from 2024.
-This update introduces significant enhancements, making it easier for developers to manage content within the Astro ecosystem.
+This update introduces significant enhancements, making it easier for developers and marketers alike to manage content within the Astro ecosystem.
 Let’s explore what’s new and how it can benefit you.

 ## What’s New in Beta.8

 StudioCMS 0.1.0-beta.8 brings several exciting features:

 **Redesigned Dashboard:** The dashboard has been completely revamped using the `@studiocms/ui` library, offering a modern, intuitive interface for managing content.
-This unexpected improvement enhances usability, making navigation smoother for developers.

 **Auth System Overhaul:** Security is tighter with a new authentication system using lucia-next, new encryption (requiring a CMS_ENCRYPTION_KEY), and support for multiple oAuth providers.
 Login and signup pages have a fresh look with backgrounds, improving user experience.